Outreach and Engagement

 Listen

-Hosted by the community of Kānihi-Māwhitiwhiti Pā and grounded in Māori worldviews, the 2-day workshop was an opportunity for CEVAW researchers to reject the sterile neutrality of academia and learn about the importance of relationships.
-It called for participants to consider how research is entangled in systems of power, how universities continue to profit from Indigenous dispossession and how decolonisation demands more than good intentions.
-Photo credit: CEVAW
+Hosted by the community of Kānihi-Māwhitiwhiti Pā and grounded in Māori worldviews, the two-day workshop was an opportunity for CEVAW researchers to learn about the importance of relationships in and through research.
+It called for participants to consider how research is entangled in systems of power, how our societies learn how to practice relationality to challenge Indigenous dispossession and contribute to decolonisation.

 24–25 November 2025